 As a digital and performing artist, I’m interested in process.
 After studying printmaking in college, I have worked for many years as a graphic designer.
-As an artist, the computer and camera are also the primary tools I use to explore color and line and place and especially variation.
+As a visual artist, the computer and camera continue to be the primary tools I use to explore color and line and place and especially variation.
 Digital tools lend themselves to investigating various compositions from common source material.
-Like time travel stories or musical variations on a single motif, at intermediate steps you can duplicate a stage, then take two separate directions, creating multiple, and sometimes vastly different, iterations.
+Like time travel stories or musical variations on a single motif, at intermediate steps you can duplicate a stage, then pursue separate directions, creating multiple, and sometimes vastly different, iterations.

 I’ve never kept a journal, but having a camera always at hand allows me to document experience in much the same way—home and travel and personal history.
 Some images remain primarily pictorial or decorative—landscapes and floral studies.
-Others are captured as much for “digital ink” or color palettes for abstract compositions.
+Others are captured as much for “digital ink”—color palettes for abstract compositions.
 I explore negative space, in what is not said, but how line and color convey mood.